emb-riscv/specs-markdown/csrs.md

 The `tsp` CSR is an XLEN-bit read-write register that holds the stack pointer used by the application current thread.

-It is a CSR because access to the stack pointer may occur in context switching routines.
+It is a CSR because access to the stack pointer may occur in context switching routines and needs to be fast.

 | Bits | Name | Type | Reset | Description |
 |:-----|:-----|:-----|:------|-------------|